Jack Ma's Ant Financial may join race for Singapore digital bank licences

 "The recent licensing of several China 'Big Tech' banks in Hong Kong represents the formal entry of such players into the international financial system," said James Lloyd, the Asia-Pacific financial-technology lead for consulting firm EY.

-"It seems probable that Singapore will follow in this regard," he said, while pointing out that foreign applicants have more room to maneuver with a digital wholesale bank rather than a full-services one.
+"It seems probable that Singapore will follow in this regard," he said, while pointing out that foreign applicants have more room to manoeuvre with a digital wholesale bank rather than a full-services one.

 There are up to two licences on offer for full digital banks, which can serve all kinds of customers and require S$1.5 billion in capital as well as local control.
 Another three would be for wholesale banks, which foreign firms can run and have a capital threshold of S$100 million.